node-machine/rttc/README.md

 `example: {...}`

 The **faceted dictionary** type is any dictionary type schema with at least one key.
 Extra keys in the actual value that are not in the type schema will be stripped out.
+Missing keys will cause `.validate()` to throw.

 Dictionary type schemas (i.e. plain old JavaScript objects nested like `{a:{}}`) can be infinitely nested.
 Type validation and coercion will proceed through the nested objects recursively.